myeong37in/discord_music_bot_proj/README.md

 3) Run the bot program

-How to download and run the program
+How to download and run the program(in Linux. but I'm sure you can clone Github repository in the same way in Windows too)
 1. Clone the repository
     ```bash
     git clone <repository_url>